MicrosoftDocs/cloud-adoption-framework/docs/secure/devsecops-controls.md

 ### Secure operations

-#### Live Site Penetration Testing
+#### Live site penetration testing

-This supports Continuous SDL Practice 7 – Perform Security Testing.
+This control supports Continuous SDL Practice 7 – Perform Security Testing.

 Have professional application penetration testers attempt to compromise a live instance of the complete workload.
-This testing validates the security measures are effective and consistent.
-Penetration testing helps find and highlight the path of least resistance that an attacker could use to exploit your application and compromise this business.
-Penetration tests can be incredibly valuable when done at the right time and are at their best once all the cheap and easy to exploit vulnerabilities found in previous scans are complete.
+This testing validates that the workload's security controls are effective and consistent.
+Penetration testing helps find and highlight the path of least resistance that an attacker could use to exploit your application and compromise the business.
+Penetration tests can be incredibly valuable when done at the right time.
+Use them once you've mitigated the cheap and easy to exploit vulnerabilities found in previous scans.

 We recommend you do this testing at all levels of the DevSecOps security profiles.